 Final Exam Study Guide: Engl 212

 Focus on your notes and the texts.
-Write out practice responses to previous quiz questions and questions you make up.
+Write out a few practice responses to previous quiz questions and questions you make up.
 Also, review your midterm responses.
-Remember the quiz and midterms examples we went over in class throughout the semester.
+Remember the quiz and midterms examples we went over in class throughout the semester along with the in-class cards from group work.

-Don't forget the colored pictures in NA: Vol F. Also, don't forget to consult the Course Notes as you review/study.
+Don't forget the pictures/art work in NA: Vols E & F. Also, don't forget to consult the Course Notes as you review/study.

 Quick-read poems may help you even though they are not on the exam.